Way Outside Ordinary

 Between Then & Now

-Three years and it’s summertime.
+Tweet Three years and it’s summertime.
 June in the Marmara region between the outskirts of Istanbul and industrial İzmit, and serene Lake Sapanca to the east.
 A harsh, unexpectedly cool wind blows, whipping strands of my hair forward as I write.
-I’ve inadvertently put my back to the wind and hold down flapping pages to keep the pen steady on my notebook.
+I’ve inadvertently put my back to the wind and hold down flapping pages to […]

 When Enough is Enough: My 5 Essentials for First Drafts